sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

     <BIG UNMAPPED REGION 2>
     <stack>

-To further minimize dynamic mapping changes applying overhead, DAMON check the dynamic memory mapping changes and applies it to the abstracted target area only for each of a user-specified time interval (``regions update interval``).
+To further minimize dynamic mapping changes applying overhead, DAMON checks the dynamic memory mapping changes and applies it to the abstracted target area only for each of a user-specified time interval (``regions update interval``).